Obama and the Muslim World

 The Israel-Hezbollah Ceasefire: Aftermath or Interlude?

 'WorldWatch' by David C. GrabbeThe latest round of fighting between Muslims and the State of Israel has been halted by an uneasy ceasefire agreement.
-David Grabbe, examining the motives and goals of each side, considers the likelihood of the conflict reigniting—and wonders what agents in the background may be up to.
+What are the motives of each side?

 An Israel-Turkey Reconciliation?